vuejs/rfcs/active-rfcs/0000-attr-fallthrough.md

 # Summary

-- Implicit fallthrough now by default only applies for a whitelist of attributes (`class`, `style`, event listeners, and a11y attributes).
+- Implicit fallthrough now by default only applies for a whitelist of attributes (`class`, `style`, event listeners, a11y attributes, and data attributes).

 - Implicit fallthrough now works consistently for both stateful and functional components (as long as the component has a single root node).

-- `this.$attrs` now contains everything passed to the component minus those explicitly declared as props, including `class`, `style`, and listeners. `this.$listeners` is removed.
+- `this.$attrs` now contains everything passed to the component minus those explicitly declared as props, including `class`, `style`, and listeners. (`this.$listeners` is removed)

 # Motivation